A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: The Creation of a Highly-Parallel SP Machine

 \begin{itemize}

-\item With {\em the building of SP-multiple-alignments} (Appendix \ref{building_multiple_alignments_appendix}), a recurring operation is searching for good full or partial matches between one ``driving'' pattern and each of a set of ``target'' patterns (Appendix \ref{full_and_partial_matches_appendix}), where the set of target patterns may become very large.
+\item With {\em the building of SP-multiple-alignments} (\ref{building_multiple_alignments_appendix}), a recurring operation is searching for good full or partial matches between one ``driving'' SP-pattern and each of a set of ``target'' SP-patterns (\ref{full_and_partial_matches_appendix}), where the set of target SP-patterns may become very large.

-Here, the ``map'' phase would be applying the search in parallel to each pairing of a driving pattern with a target pattern, while the ``reduce'' phase would be identifying the most successful matches and selecting a subset for further processing.
+Here, the ``map'' phase would be applying the search in parallel to each pairing of a driving SP-pattern with a target SP-pattern, while the ``reduce'' phase would be identifying the most successful matches and selecting a subset for further processing.

-\item With {\em unsupervised learning}, each pattern in a relatively large set of New patterns is processed via a search for SP-multiple-alignments that allow the given New pattern to be encoded economically.
+\item With {\em unsupervised learning}, each SP-pattern in a relatively large set of New SP-patterns is processed via a search for SP-multiple-alignments that allow the given New SP-pattern to be encoded economically.

-Here, the ``map'' phase would be the application of the search process to all the New patterns in parallel, and the ``reduce'' phase would be a process of sifting and sorting to create one or more alternative grammars for the set of New patterns.
+Here, the ``map'' phase would be the application of the search process to all the New SP-patterns in parallel, and the ``reduce'' phase would be a process of sifting and sorting to create one or more alternative grammars for the set of New SP-patterns.

 \end{itemize}